 The top leaders of a financial-services firm recently found themselves grappling with this.
-They had made massive capital investments in improving the technology platform so as to allow their regional banks to view and understand customer-specific data.
-After building and rolling out the platform, leaders discovered, to their great frustration, that employees in the regional banks were not using the new systems, but instead were relying on older, less capable tools and ways of working.
-Rightly, firm leaders viewed this resistance as a culture issue.
+They had made massive capital investments in improving the technology platform to allow their regional banks to view and understand customer-specific data.
+After building and rolling out the platform, the firm’s leaders discovered, to their great frustration, that employees in the regional banks were not using the new systems, but instead were relying on older, less capable tools and ways of working.
+Rightly, the firm’s leaders viewed this resistance as a culture issue.

 Interviews and focus groups revealed the source of the resistance.
 It was a simple human emotion: fear.
 “The data suggested that we’ve been approaching things in the wrong way, but we don’t feel we have air cover to change our business practices,” the regional banks’ employees reported.
 “We don’t feel supported when we make mistakes.”

 To address the issue, the leaders deployed the beautiful mess effect.
 They visited the regional banks and spoke frankly, not about what they believed the local sites needed to change, but about their own setbacks and failures.
 After some initial discomfort, leaders found that sharing their stories aided in creating bonds with their frontline workers, and helped those employees’ fears dissipate.